FaceTime Logo

 FaceTime LogoFaceTime Logo PNG

 The FaceTime logo is built on association symbols, and promises live communication.
-Easy and simple communication system based on calls and video.
+An easy and simple communication system based on calls and video.
 “Place a call and maintain eye contact with selected callers,” the emblem’s symbols invite.

 FaceTime: Brand overview